 The Helsinki-Uusimaa Region consists of 26 municipalities, including the Finnish capital city Helsinki.
 Their size varies from 600 000 inhabitants to ca 2 000 inhabitants.
 All of the municipalities are agile and eager to experiment and to function as a pilot platform.

 Innovative ecosystems based on regional strengths

 A smart specialisation strategy is successful when closely connected actors innovate together.
 Therefore, regional innovation ecosystems and its actors play a central role.
-Based on an European comparison, the Helsinki-Uusimaa Region has one of the most innovative ecosystems in Europe (2021).
+Based on an European comparison, the Helsinki-Uusimaa Region is the second most innovative region in Europe (2023).
 Different players from the whole region – large businesses and start-ups, public sector, research and education centres create smart innovations and tests together with the people.

 Stronger Europe, too